top of page

 Anxiety affects millions of people worldwide and can significantly impact daily life if left unmanaged.
 Understanding what anxiety is, its symptoms, causes, and management strategies is key to improving mental health and wellbeing.

-Anxiety is a natural response to stress, characterized by worry, fear, or unease.
-Short-term anxiety is common, like feeling nervous before a presentation, but persistent anxiety may indicate an anxiety disorder.
+Anxiety is a natural response to stress.
+It is characterized by feelings of worry, fear, or unease.
+Short-term anxiety is common.
+For instance, many people feel nervous before a presentation.
+However, persistent anxiety may indicate an anxiety disorder.

-• Generalized Anxiety Disorder (GAD): Ongoing worry about daily life events.
+• Generalized Anxiety Disorder (GAD): This involves ongoing worry about daily life events.

-• Social Anxiety Disorder: Fear of social interactions or being judged by others.
+• Social Anxiety Disorder: Individuals may fear social interactions or being judged by others.

-• Panic Disorder: Sudden, intense panic attacks with physical symptoms.
+• Panic Disorder: This includes sudden, intense panic attacks with physical symptoms.

-• Specific Phobias: Extreme fear of particular objects or situations.
+• Specific Phobias: These are extreme fears of particular objects or situations.

-Anxiety affects both mind and body.
-Watch for:
+Anxiety affects both the mind and body.
+It's important to watch for the following symptoms:

 • Excessive worry or fear